I’m a life coach who helps women come home to the wisdom of their own bright hearts.

 If you feel called to come home to your bright heart, I would be delighted to walk there with you.

-Molly Larkin wants to live in a world where every woman is awake to the wisdom of her own bright heart.
+Molly Larkin wants to live in a world where every person is awake to the wisdom of their own bright heart.

 As a life coach, she brings her experience as a mental health nurse, a student of yoga and meditation, as well as her lived experience of having suffered like hell looking for some way to fix what was never broken.

-When she’s not helping amazing women wake up from the trance of unworthiness, you can find her at yoga, gleefully making weird desserts (can you believe that’s made out of chickpeas!?), or hanging out with her guru, aka her nine year old son, Gabriel.
+When she’s not helping amazing women wake up from the trance of unworthiness, you can find her at yoga, in the kitchen, waxing philosophical with friends, or hanging with her guru, aka her eleven year old son, Gabriel.